The portable package can contain a "config_default.ini" and when you start the software it checks for a file "config.ini".

 - If the end user selects the Run at Startup option, the shortcut created in his/her personal Startup folder will make sure the users's config is saved in his/her personal appdata folder.

-If, during setup, the option Import Folders Popup settings and favorites is selected, the imported settings are saved in the file quickaccesspopup.ini that will also be added to the common appdata folder.
+If, during setup, the option Import Folders Popup settings and favorites is selected, the imported settings are saved in the file quickaccesspopup.ini in the common appdata folder.
+This file would also be used as a template for en users configuration.

-Sysadmins could edit the quickaccesspopup.ini file (in the common appdata folder) to gives their users a template with favorites of interest for all users: network folders, path to shared applications or documents, intranet URLs, etc. Administrator could also edit the template to enable the Shared Menus Catalogue to facilitate the addition of shared menus by end users (see Can I create a catalogue of shared menus for my team or workgroup?).
+As seen at step #2 above, sysadmins could create or edit the quickaccesspopup.ini file in the common appdata folder to gives their users a template with favorites of interest for all users: network folders, path to shared applications or documents, intranet URLs, etc. Administrator could also edit this file to enable the Shared Menus Catalogue to facilitate the addition of shared menus by end users (see Can I create a catalogue of shared menus for my team or workgroup?).

-To facilitate the creation of a new quickaccesspopup.ini file, admin can run QAP in a new end user account and copy to fresh ini file the common appdata folder.
+To facilitate the creation of a new quickaccesspopup.ini file, admin can run QAP in portable mode, configure options and favorites and copy to fresh ini file the common appdata folder.

 |Quick Access Popup is fully compatible with the new Directory Opus version 12!|